cvat-ai/cvat/cvat/apps/documentation/user_guide.md

     - ``Upload annotation`` is available in the same formats as in ``Dump annotation``.
       - [CVAT](/cvat/apps/documentation/xml_format.md) accepts both video and image sub-formats.
     - ``Automatic Annotation`` — automatic annotation with  OpenVINO toolkit.
-      Its presence depends on how you build CVAT instance.
+      Presence depends on how you build CVAT instance.
     - ``Open bug tracker`` — opens a link to Issue tracker.
     - ``Delete`` — delete task.